Meditation Mindfulness-Based Stress Reduction Training with Neurofeedback

 “Meditation is simply about being yourself and knowing about who that is.
 It is about coming to realize that you are on a path whether you like it or not, namely the path that is your life.” — Jon Kabat-Zinn

-Mindfulness meditation has grown tremendously in popularity in the past decade, or so, in both lay practice and in psychotherapy research literature.
+Mindfulness meditation has grown tremendously in popularity in the past decade in both lay practice and in psychotherapy research literature.
 When practiced regularly, mindfulness meditation is thought to help develop habitual, unconscious behaviours that can potentially produce widespread positive effects on physical and psychological health (1).
 The term mindfulness refers to the psychological state of awareness (2).
-Practicing mindfulness, namely being aware of one’s present moment experience(s), is regarded as an effective remedy against common forms of psychological distress, including anxiety and anger (3).
+Practicing mindfulness, namely being aware of one’s experience(s), is regarded as an effective remedy against common forms of psychological distress, including anxiety and anger (3).
 Mindfulness requires the capacity to fixate one’s attention on what is happening, and simultaneously switch attention from one aspect of the experience to another (2).
 Mindfulness meditation has been empirically tested to be associated with psychological well-being.
-Studies conclude that mindfulness-meditation-based therapy is effective for altering cognitive processes that underlie multiple clinical issues, including anxiety and depression.
+Studies conclude that meditation mindfulness-based therapy is effective for altering cognitive processes that affect multiple clinical issues, including anxiety and depression.
 More than other types of meditation, mindfulness meditation has been shown to have significant benefits on psychological well-being by better stimulating the middle prefrontal brain associated with self-observation, and by fostering attentional mechanisms known to bring a sense of calmness to one’s mind (3).

 The primary goal of this training is to provide individuals with adequate training in meditation techniques to foster the quality of “mindfulness” in their own lives (6).
 In its totality, Mindfulness-Based Stress Reduction helps participants cultivate a non-judgmental, yet perceptive, observation of all the stimuli that enter their minds or fields of awareness on a moment by moment basis (6).
 This mindfulness practice allows for greater awareness of the present moment, as the individual partaking in this technique learns to let go of musings about the past and the constant fears concerning the future.
-Aligning with the principles of ‘mindfulness’, Mindfulness-Based Stress Reduction is also designed to teach participants to become more aware of, and relate differently, to thoughts, feelings, and body sensations (6).
+Aligning with the principles of ‘mindfulness’, MBSR is also designed to teach participants to become more aware of, and relate differently, to thoughts, feelings, and body sensations (6).
 For instance, Mindfulness-Based Stress Reduction aims to teach patients with social anxiety to approach stressful situations “mindfully” so they may respond to the situation in a way that helps promote wellness instead of automatically reacting to it, which may cause undue harm.
 In helping to regulate one’s emotions, mindfulness meditation leads to an increased positive effect in one’s mind, including decreased anxiety (7), which can be particularly helpful for those who are experiencing a chronic illness or state of stress.

 While mindfulness meditation, as posited by Jon Kabat-Zinn, is primarily designed to establish control over automatic thought patterns and negative affective responses, as previously discussed, many health researchers have also explored the important physiological effects of the practice.
-Many findings support the hypothesis that mindful meditation directly reduces decreasing the harmful effects of stress, which could possibly prevent the occurrence of major or even fatal stress-related illnesses.
+Many findings support the hypothesis that mindful meditation directly reduces the harmful effects of stress, which could possibly prevent the occurrence of major or even fatal stress-related illnesses.
 For example, seminal work done by Wallace and Benson suggests that for an average patient, their heart rate can decrease by as many as three to five beats per minute during their meditative practice (9).
 These results were confirmed by many other studies in the literature (10).
 This may have potential in relieving or preventing certain forms of cardiovascular disease and other vascular conditions (11).

 Given the empirical support for the benefits of mindfulness meditation, many psychologists recommend mindfulness meditation as a psychosocial technique of improving self-care to help combat daily stressors or as a treatment for mental health concerns.
 In particular, Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction is now being widely used as a way to help support particular individuals in self-managing the stress and emotional distress that is commonly associated with a range of chronic illnesses, including psychiatric disorders (6).
-With meditation’s rise in popularity, there are now a slew of available ways to approach and adopt the ancient practice.
+With meditation’s rise in popularity, there is now a slew of available ways to approach and adopt the ancient practice.
 For starters, we recommend that whenever you notice that your mind has wandered, gently bring your attention back to the sensations of the moment by practicing mindfulness.
-No matter where you are—on your commute, at work or just at home watching the news—just tapping into the power of creating mindfulness may help trigger your relaxation response.
+No matter where you are—on your commute, at work, or just at home watching the news—just tapping into the power of creating mindfulness may help trigger your relaxation response.

 - Cardoso R, de Souza E, Camano L, Leite JR. Meditation in health: an operational definition.
 Brain Research Protocols.
 2004 Nov 30;14(1):58-60.